-Richard Williams, University of Notre Dame, https://www3.nd.edu/~rwilliam/ Last revised September 10, 2024
+Richard Williams, University of Notre Dame, https://www3.nd.edu/~rwilliam/ Last revised January 24, 2021

-All answers should be submitted through Canvas.
+All answers should be typed and mailed to the TA.
 Be sure your response includes your name, the date, and a clear title, e.g. Homework # 2.
 If there is a huge amount of output for any analyses you run yourself, you may want to be selective in what you copy and paste into your assignment (but make sure you include enough so it is clear what commands you executed, e.g. you might show all the commands but only parts of the output).